hadrienmichel/pyBEL1D/README.md

 pyBEL1D is a python implementation of the BEL1D matlab codes ([BEL1D](https://github.com/hadrienmichel/BEL1D)).
 It is a work under devellopment and not in any form a finished product.

 # Installation:
+The following instructions are working on Windows 10.

 Build a new conda environment with python 3.7.
 ```
 conda create -n bel1d